tkotani/test/README.md

 ------------

-A first-principle electronic structure calculation package in f90, especially for the PMT-QSGW. (this document is checked at Dec2014)
+A first-principle electronic structure calculation package in f90, especially for the PMT-QSGW.

 1. All electron full-potential PMT method: a mixed basis method of two kinds of augmented waves, that is, L(APW+MTO).